 Jeffrey A. Collett

 Martinez Zambrano, Daniel E., "Temperature Dependent Surface Reconstruction of Freely Suspended Films of 4-n-heptyloxybenzylidene-4-n-heptylaniline" (2015).
 Lawrence University Honors Projects.
-Paper 81.
+81.

 Condensed Matter Physics Commons, Other Materials Science and Engineering Commons, Other Physical Sciences and Mathematics Commons, Polymer and Organic Materials Commons, Statistical, Nonlinear, and Soft Matter Physics Commons, Structural Materials Commons